bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

 ## Step by step guide

-This section includey the final solution and a step by step visualization with [python tutor](HTTPs://pythontutor.com/python-compiler.html#).
-Feel free to go there and play with the tool
+This section includes the final solution and a step-by-step visualization with [Python Tutor](https://pythontutor.com/python-compiler.html#).
+Feel free to go there and play with the tool.

-The final solve is therefore:
+The final solution is therefore:

 ```py
 Solve = BeverageConfig(None)